red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/flow-control.rst

         while <condition>
             <interaction pattern sequence>

-In this example the bot will count from one to ten:
+In this example, the bot will count from one to ten:

 .. code-block:: colang
     :caption: control_flow_tools/loop/main.co